 Upon completion, participants will receive a certificate for 31 hours of participation which satisfies the Certified Prevention Specialist requirement for initial credentialing through the Iowa Board of Certification.

-The Bureau of Substance Use in collaboration with Midwest Counterdrug Training Center (MCTC) sponsors Prevention Ethics Training for certification and for recertification.
-The six hour training for certification was created by the Substance Abuse and Mental Health Services Administration.
-The three hour training for recertification was created by the Bureau of Substance Abuse.
+The Bureau of Prevention, Treatment and Recovery Services, in collaboration with the Mid-America PTTC sponsors Prevention Ethics Training for certification and for recertification.
+The six-hour training for certification was created by the Substance Abuse and Mental Health Services Administration.
+The three-hour training for recertification was created by the Bureau of Prevention, Treatment and Recovery Services.

 For Prevention Ethics Training for Certification, the training is six hours in length.
 For Prevention Ethics for Recertification, the training is three hours in length.
 Participants must attend the full training to receive credit.